RACV Logo

 Explore your way with one of this morning’s Scenic Freechoice excursions:

-Guided tour of Rouen with Rollo the Viking: Authentically dressed as Viking warlord Rollo the Walker – who was famously too tall to ride a horse – your guide will take you around the city to learn about the Viking raiders who made Rouen their capital.
+Guided tour of Rouen with Rollo the Viking: Authentically dressed as the Viking warlord Rollo the Walker – who was famously too tall to ride a horse – your guide will take you around the city to learn about the Viking raiders who made Rouen their capital.
 This tour focuses on the city’s medieval past and you will enjoy some free time afterwards to explore.

 Day 50 - Honfleur